Ninja Turtles: The Next Mutation

-Ninja Turtles: The Next Mutation is an American television series produced by Saban Entertainment, and based on the Teenage Mutant Ninja Turtles characters created by Kevin Eastman and Peter Laird.
-It ran on the Fox Kids network from 1997 to 1998, and is the first and only live-action television series in the Teenage Mutant Ninja Turtles franchise.
+Ninja Turtles: The Next Mutation is an American television series produced by Saban Entertainment.
+It is the first and only live-action television series in the Teenage Mutant Ninja Turtles franchise.
+It ran on the Fox Kids network from 1997 to 1998.

 Plot

-During their fight against the Foot Clan, the Teenage Mutant Ninja Turtles meet a new turtle named Venus de Milo who uses her skills to defeat Shredder and disband the Foot Clan.
-Afterward, she helps the Turtles when the Rank led by Dragon Lord escape from their enchanted mirror in a plot to take over the Earth.
+In their battle against the Foot Clan, the Teenage Mutant Ninja Turtles meet a new ally named Venus de Milo.
+With her unique skills and tactical abilities, she helps the Turtles defeat Shredder and disband the Foot Clan.
+Later on, when the Rank led by Dragon Lord escapes from their enchanted mirror with a plan to take over the Earth, Venus stands by the Turtles, aiding them with her expertise to stop the Rank's malevolent plot and preserve the balance of their world.
+Through their journey together, Venus becomes an integral part of the Turtles' family, embodying the heroic spirit of unity and determination.